flask-restful/flask-restful/docs/quickstart.rst

 .. currentmodule:: flask.ext.restful

-It’s time to write your first REST API.
+It1s time to write your first REST API.
 This guide assumes you have `Flask
 <http://flask.pocoo.org>`_ and Flask-RESTful installed and a working
 understanding of Flask.
 If not, follow the steps in the Installation section, or read through the Flask Quickstart.